nguyenvinhlinh/nguyenvinhlinh.github.io/_posts/2025-05-04-How-to-integrate-DaisyUI-Nexus-Dashboard-to-Phoenix-Web-Framework-1.8.md

 ---
-A minor note for you, cause you need `lucide-icon` and rely on `npm install` to collect `@iconify, lucide and tailwind4` for `lucide-icon`. it's a good idea that you can ignore prebuild `vendor/daisyui.js and daisyui-theme.js`, just use `npm install` these two library.
+A minor note for you, cause you need `lucide-icon` and rely on `npm install` to collect `@iconify, lucide and tailwind4` for `lucide-icon`. it's a good idea that you can ignore prebuild `vendor/daisyui.js and daisyui-theme.js`, just use `npm install` these two libraries.
 Remember to update your `nexus_dashboard/daisyui.css`'s relative paths.